alejandroatacho/osu-KawataFuquila-CheatList/README.md

 _Discontinued or no-longer-maintained clients, kept here for historical reference.
 Most downloads will be broken or unsafe by now._

 > [!WARNING]
 > Discord CDN links rot without notice.
 Verify the file hash or get a fresh copy from MPGH or the relevant Discord before running anything.
+Scan every binary yourself ([VirusTotal](https://www.virustotal.com/), [Hybrid Analysis](https://www.hybrid-analysis.com/)) before execution.

 <a name="aqn"></a>
 ### AQN